syself/cluster-api-provider-hetzner/docs/topics/quickstart.md

 ## Choose one of the options below:

 ### 1. Existing Management Cluster.
 For production use-cases a “real” Kubernetes cluster should be used with appropriate backup and DR policies and procedures in place.
-The Kubernetes cluster must be at least v1.22.1.
+The Kubernetes cluster must be at least a [supported version](../../README.md#compatibility-with-cluster-api-and-kubernetes-versions).
 ### 2. Kind.
 kind can be used for creating a local Kubernetes cluster for development environments or for the creation of a temporary bootstrap cluster used to provision a target management cluster on the selected infrastructure provider.